EyeToy: Kinetic

-EyeToy: Kinetic is an exercise program, or exergaming title developed in collaboration with Nike Motionworks.
-It has been designed to help the player improve their fitness and health using a variety of exercise games.
+EyeToy: Kinetic is a 2005 exercising video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 2.
+It was developed alongside Nike Motionworks, a division of Nike, Inc.

-The game includes a wide angle "Full Vision Lens" attachment that fits over the Eye Toy lens.
+The game is a collection of exercising minigames.
+It includes a wide angle "Full Vision Lens" attachment that fits over the EyeToy lens.
 Without it, the player's image on the screen is too large to play this game properly.
 It is held in a foam insert in the standard memory card holder in the disc case.
-The lens attachment is not sold separately, so if it is broken or lost then the only recourse is to repurchase the entire game.

-The game's sequel is titled EyeToy: Kinetic Combat.
+A sequel named EyeToy: Kinetic Combat was released in 2006.

 Games

 EyeToy: Kinetic is separated into four different sections, containing exercise games under the certain groups:

 Cardio Zone

 The 'Cardio Zone' contains games designed to improve cardiovascular fitness.
 These are: